Vivianne Miedema: Senior

-On 26 September 2013, Miedema made her debut for the Netherlands women's national football team.
-She was an 84th-minute substitute for Lieke Martens in a 4–0 2015 FIFA Women's World Cup qualification – UEFA Group 5 win over Albania in Tirana.
-One month later she scored her first goals at the senior international level, a 16-minute hat-trick, in the Netherlands' 7–0 2015 FIFA Women's World Cup qualification – UEFA Group 5 win over Portugal.
+On 26 September 2013, Miedema made her debut for the Netherlands national team.
+She was an 84th-minute substitute for Lieke Martens in a 4–0 2015 FIFA World Cup qualification – UEFA Group 5 win over Albania in Tirana.
+One month later she scored her first goals at the senior international level, a 16-minute hat-trick, in the Netherlands' 7–0 2015 FIFA World Cup qualification – UEFA Group 5 win over Portugal.

 In October 2014, Miedema played a key role in the Netherlands' World Cup qualification play-off victory over Scotland.
 In the first leg at Tynecastle Stadium, her long-range shot was deflected by Scotland goalkeeper Gemma Fay, before Martens converted the rebound.
 The Dutch were awarded a penalty kick after Miedema was fouled by Frankie Brown inside the box.
 Manon Melis scored on the penalty kick lifting the Dutch to a 2–1 win ahead of the second leg in Rotterdam.

-In the final qualification play-off versus Italy, Miedema scored all of the Dutch goals as the Netherlands won 3–2 on aggregate and advanced to the 2015 FIFA Women's World Cup.
+In the final qualification play-off versus Italy, Miedema scored all of the Dutch goals as the Netherlands won 3–2 on aggregate and advanced to the 2015 FIFA World Cup.
 She finished as the overall top-scorer in the qualification campaign with 16 goals.
 Coach Roger Reijners praised Miedema's "killer instinct".
 Despite being still in her teens, she was widely proclaimed "the most gifted striker in Europe" ahead of the Netherlands' first-ever FIFA Women's World Cup appearance.
 At the age of 18, her 16 goals during the qualifying tournament matched the previous European record set by Adriana Martín and established Miedema as the seventh-highest goalscorer in the history of UEFA women's national team competitions.

 Miedema arrived at the finals in Canada with migraines and an injured foot.
 Despite the high expectations, a decidedly "off colour" Miedema was unable to replicate her pre-tournament form and failed to score as the Netherlands reached the round of 16 by finishing third in their group, and then lost 2–1 to Japan.
 She was frustrated by a lack of service which reduced her opportunities to score.
 Two years later Miedema admitted that the pressure on her at the 2015 World Cup felt "crazy", and she was pleased that other talented Dutch players had emerged afterward to take some of the attention away from her.
 In 2022 she revealed she nearly quit professional football following the 2015 World Cup finals.

-At the 2017 UEFA Women's European Championship she continued to excel under pressure, scoring a goal in the hosts' 3–0 semi-final win over England.
+At the 2017 UEFA European Championship she continued to excel under pressure, scoring a goal in the hosts' 3–0 semi-final win over England.
 Miedema also netted two goals in the final against Denmark, which was enough to secure the first-ever Euro title for the Dutch.
 After the tournament the whole team was honoured by the Prime Minister Mark Rutte and Minister of Sport Edith Schippers and made Knights of the Order of Orange-Nassau.